 Slit lamp examination is an excellent test to make a clinical diagnosis.
 The cornea is stained using a flourescien dye that makes any abrasions visible with the slit lamp.
 If a diagnosis is made, causes such as foreign bodies need to be looked for, along with any other signs of injury.

 Small abrasions often settle themselves and do not need any treatment as such.
 However larger abrasions need treatment, and can include topical cyclopegic drugs to help reduce pain, along with topical antibiotics.
-However, the need for antibiotics has been questioned by researchers, as several patients who do not use antibiotics do not develop an infection at all.
+However, the need for antibiotics has been questioned by researchers, as numerous patients who do not use antibiotics do not develop an infection at all.
 The application of a pressure eye patch on the affected eye is also controversial; some studies have shown benefits of reducing trauma to the eye from blinking, while some studies show no benefit.
 Furthermore, there is evidence to suggest that using pressure eye patches prevents tears from providing the protective effects that it does, especially in contact lens wearers.
 Pressure bandages, if offered, as applied in phases over a few days.

 If contact lenses need to be worn, then soft lenses can be worn as long as it is used with prescription eye drops that contain steroids and antibiotics.
 In the event of there being recurrent corneal erosions, phototherapeutic keratectomy can be offered.

 These are rare and can include recurrent erosions.

 Corneal abrasions are caused due to trauma and can lead to in a variety of symptoms.
 Treatments include pressure patches and antibiotics, though their requirement depends on the individual patient and varies as per available evidence.